What is a single-member LLC in Massachusetts?

 • You’re allowed to include your own name as a member of the LLC.

-Ideally, your name should also match an available domain name (see definition).
+Ideally, your name should also match an available domain name (see domain name definition).
 Establishing an online presence is vital to success.
 We can also help you register your domain name for $125 a year.

 If you need more time, Massachusetts lets you reserve your business name.
 This process protects your name for 60 days.